MartinVisca/servidor-de-noticias/README.md

 # servidor-de-noticias
-Servidor de noticias con implementación de filtros.
+Sistema de noticias que pretende emular a un servidor de las mismas.

+*****

+News system that pretends to emulate a server of them.